GSMcNamara/Floodspark/README.md

 Increase performance, reduce fraud, thwart attacks, and serve your real customers.

-To get started follow the [installation instructions (not ready)](https://github.com/GSMcNamara/floodspark/wiki/Installation)
+To get started follow the [installation instructions](https://github.com/GSMcNamara/floodspark/wiki/Installation)

 Feedback about features and functionality would be awesome.
 Development contributions would be even more awesome.